jevgenix/Docs/docs/GitHub Advanced Security Accreditation/Question & Answers.md

 100. How CodeQL works during data base creation for interpreted languages?
     - CodeQL extracts a single relation representation of each source file in the codebase by running on the source code, resolving dependencies to give an accurate representation of the codebase.

-101. How many options users have for specigying which queries to run with CodeQL code scanning?
+101. How many options users have for specifying which queries to run with CodeQL code scanning?
     - Two options, using code scanning workflow or a custom configuration file.

 102. What are the options to specify the additional queries?